drop2jyoti/Estimation-of-Obesity-Levels/README.md

 For more details please see the [requirements.txt](requirement.txt) file.

 ## Dataset Information
-This dataset is **synthetic**, and all classes are balanced, so class imbalance is not an issue. **77% of the data** was generated synthetically using the **Weka tool** and the **SMOTE filter**, while **23% of the data** was collected directly from users through a web platform.
+As this dataset is **synthetic** with all classes balanced, class imbalance is not an issue. **77% of the data** was generated synthetically using the **Weka tool** and the **SMOTE filter**, while **23% of the data** was collected directly from users through a web platform.

 The dataset contain 16 features such as family history of being overweight and consumption patterns, which we analyze here to determine their impact on obesity levels.
-Additionally, we consider how and technology usage (e.g. smartphone, TV, videogames, computers and other digital tools) correlates with obesity across various age groups.
+Additionally, we consider how the feature technology usage (e.g. smartphone, TV, videogames, computers and other digital tools) correlates with obesity across various age groups.

 The target variable, **Obesity Level**, represents obesity levels and includes **7 classes**, making this a **multi-class classification problem**.
 The classes are as follows: